-NB and SB, respectively, at VT 64, showing you the correct style of Vermont state route shield (at least for these state-maintained roads), and including state name shields (click on the second photo for a closeup).
+NB and SB, respectively, at VT 64, showing you the correct style of Vermont state route shield (at least for these state-maintained roads) and reversed banners, and including state name shields (click on the second photo for a closeup).

 Mysterious concrete post on the right side of VT 14 at VT 64.

 All northbound, and none of these routes should be in circles, but rather the new VT green shields.
 VT 65 is south of VT 64, so it's out of order on this page but it goes with these photos (the 6x routes progress from 66 to 62 as one heads north toward Barre).

 Northbound in Barre, old button copy with old shields on it, plus old shields (one viewed through construction netting).

 Both southbound.
 The BGS is on the same pole as those in the second northbound photo above.
 The old square shield is part of the same sheet of metal as the "SOUTH" and appears to be hand-painted, a definitely unique find; it is found heading south out of the center of Barre.